Margy Kinmonth: Career

 Starting from 2007, Kinmonth investigated the Russian world of ballet, opera and art in a series of films.
 Nutcracker Story explored the cultural phenomenon behind Tchaikovsky's ballet The Nutcracker, from its genesis through to the present day.
 In 2008, Mariinsky Theatre celebrated the 225th anniversary of Saint Petersburg's Mariinsky Theatre and featured Valery Gergiev, Plácido Domingo, Anna Netrebko.
 In Hermitage Revealed, she became the first foreign director to be granted permission to film the story of the Hermitage Museum in Saint Petersburg, including rare behind-the-scenes access to the archives.
 The film was premiered at the Moscow International Film Festival and the Solomon R. Guggenheim Museum in New York in June 2014.

 In 2017, to mark the centenary of the Russian Revolution, Kinmonth directed the feature documentary Revolution: New Art for a New World about the artists of the Revolution, which premiered at the Louvre in Paris and was shown theatrically in 34 countries.

-Her films about the art world have included Looking for Lowry with Ian McKellen, Noel Gallagher and Paula Rego, War Art with Eddie Redmayne and feature documentary Royal Paintbox with King Charles III.
+Her other films about the art world have included Looking for Lowry with Ian McKellen, Noel Gallagher and Paula Rego, War Art with Eddie Redmayne and feature documentary Royal Paintbox with King Charles III.

 Kinmonth’s latest film, Eric Ravilious - Drawn to War was the second most successful doc in UK theatrically of 2022.
 The film features Ai Weiwei, Alan Bennett, Grayson Perry, Robert Macfarlane with Freddie Fox and Tamsin Greig.
+The film had its World Premiere at the Master of Art Film Festival in Bulgaria in 2022, and its UK Premiere at Curzon Mayfair in 2022.
 It won the Best Documentary Campaign at the Big Screen Awards 2022, and Best Documentary Film at La Femme International Film Festival.
-It was nominated at The Master of Art Film Festival in 2022, and was an Official Selection of the Purbeck Film Festival in 2022.
+It was nominated at The Master of Art Film Festival in 2022.
+It is a Finalist at the Dallas Independent Film Festival 2023.

 Charity Work

 Kinmonth has worked with the charity Amnesty International, directing the feature doc film Remember the Secret Policeman’s Ball? produced by Roger Graef, and starring Rowan Atkinson, Dawn French, Jennifer Saunders, Michael Palin and Sting.

-Kinmonth’s feature documentary film Royal Paintbox, made with King Charles III, supported the Royal Drawing School in promoting the art of drawing from observation.

-Kinmonth worked with Combat Stress, the charity for veterans' mental health, on War Art with Eddie Redmayne, about WW1, shown on ITV network.
+Her feature documentary film Royal Paintbox, made with King Charles III, supported the Royal Drawing School in promoting the art of drawing from observation.
+Kinmonth has also worked with Combat Stress, the charity for veterans' mental health, on War Art with Eddie Redmayne, about WW1, shown on ITV network.